brookshelley/brookshelley.github.com/books.md

     this book, but I also haven't looked too deep, bc City of Saints & Madmen sucked me in in a way I found frightenting.

+10. **Authority** — Jeff Vandermeer

+    I loved this second book both times I read it, because so much of it is a slow creep of bueracracy and questions.
+Why isn't anyone giving Control a straight answer?
+What's with Ghost Bird?
+Ugh, this series is fantastic.

 ## 2017 <a name="2017"></a>

 1. **Reaquainted with Life** — Kokumo